 For real gains to happen, we need to eliminate conflicts between how we think and feel, and what we want.

-A somewhat oversimplified example: a manager desires more productivity in his department, yet believes (quite intensely) that most employees of subordinate level are incompetent.
+A somewhat oversimplified example: a manager desires more productivity in her department, yet believes (quite intensely) that most employees reporting to her are incompetent.
 This conflict of thinking vs. desire will generate stress.

 The solution?
-The choice is a highly personal one, but if the overarching desire is to reduce stress, enjoy a greater level of inner harmony, and enhance results, then our manager must either choose a new team, or begin to look for and nurture competency in his existing one.
+The choice is a highly personal one, but if the overarching desire is to reduce stress, enjoy a greater level of inner harmony, and enhance results, then our manager must either choose a new team or begin to look for and nurture competency in her existing one.

 assessment and obtain a Character Strengths Profile as part of their coaching experience, since a knowledge of character strengths is useful in Life Alignment practice.